Anaheim Federal Healthcare Fraud Defense Lawyer

 - Inpatient and outpatient hospital services

 The Stark Law is a civil statute.
-Potential penalties include recoupments, civil monetary penalties, treble damages, and permanent loss of Medicare or Medicaid eligibility.
+Potential penalties include recoupments, civil monetary penalties, treble damages, and permanent loss of Medicare or Medicaid participation.

 4. The Controlled Substances Act

-The Controlled Substances Act imposes criminal penalties for fraudulent prescription practices, drug diversion, improper filling of prescriptions, and other forms of pharmaceutical fraud.
-Providers who violate the Controlled Substances Act can have their DEA registrations revoked, and they can also face criminal prosecution in federal district court.
+The Controlled Substances Act carries criminal penalties for fraudulent prescription practices, drug diversion, improper filling of prescriptions, and other forms of pharmaceutical fraud.
+Providers who violate the Controlled Substances Act can have their DEA registrations revoked.
+They can also face criminal prosecution in federal district court.

 5. The Federal Healthcare Fraud Statute